-Most Part B drugs are paid based on the average sales price (ASP).
-By statute, Medicare pays 106 percent of ASP (ASP + 6 percent) for drugs furnished in physician offices; oral anticancer, oral antiemetic, and immunosuppressive drugs; inhalation drugs; home infusion drugs; and clotting factor.
+Most Part B drugs are paid based on the average sales price (ASP).5 By statute, Medicare pays 106 percent of ASP (ASP + 6 percent) for drugs furnished in physician offices; oral anticancer, oral antiemetic, and immunosuppressive drugs; inhalation drugs; home infusion drugs; and clotting factor.

 Medicare also pays ASP + 6 percent for separately payable Part B drugs furnished in HOPDs under the OPPS.
-For 340B hospitals, Medicare established a lower rate (ASP - 22.5 percent) for Part B drugs (except for those with pass-through status) between 2018 and 2022; however, in June 2022, the Supreme Court ruled that CMS's approach to establishing the lower payment amount was not consistent with its statutory authority.5 In October 2022, CMS reverted to a payment rate of ASP + 6 percent for drugs furnished by 340B hospitals going forward; for drugs administered in the first part of 2022, hospitals could resubmit claims to obtain the higher ASP + 6 percent rate.
-In July 2023, CMS proposed an approach to remedy the lower drug payments 340B hospitals received in prior years and the higher payments that all hospitals had received for nondrug services as a result of the 340B payment reduction and the budget-neutrality provision under the OPPS.
+For 340B hospitals, Medicare established a lower rate (ASP -22.5 percent) for Part B drugs (except for those with pass-through status) between 2018 and 2022; however, in June 2022, the Supreme Court ruled that CMS's approach to establishing the lower payment amount was not consistent with its statutory authority.6 In October 2022, CMS reverted to a payment rate of ASP + 6 percent for drugs furnished by 340B hospitals going forward; for drugs administered in the first part of 2022, hospitals could resubmit claims to obtain the higher ASP + 6 percent rate.
+(In 2024, Medicare made separate lump sum payments to 340B hospitals to compensate for reduced Part B drug payments received in 2018 through 2021.)

 In some settings, payment for some Part B drugs is bundled into payment for other services.
-Under the OPPS, low-cost drugs (with a cost per day of less than \$135 in 2023) and certain types of drugs regardless of cost (e.g., drugs that function as supplies for certain tests or procedures) are bundled into the payment for other services under the OPPS.6 Most drugs for treatment of beneficiaries with end-stage renal disease are bundled into the prospective payment rate for outpatient dialysis.
+Under the OPPS, low-cost drugs (with a cost per day of less than \$135 in 2024) and certain types of drugs regardless of cost (e.g., drugs that function as supplies for certain tests or procedures) are bundled into the payment for other related services under the OPPS.
+Most drugs for treatment of beneficiaries with end-stage renal disease are bundled into the prospective payment rate for outpatient dialysis.

-A few types of Part B drugs-preventive vaccines, certain blood products, radiopharmaceuticals in physician offices, and compounded drugs-are paid under alternate methodologies instead of ASP + 6 percent.7 Critical access hospitals and Maryland hospitals are also exempt from the ASP payment system.
+A few types of Part B drugs-preventive vaccines, certain blood products, radiopharmaceuticals in physician offices, and compounded drugs-are paid under alternate methodologies instead of ASP + 6 percent.8 Critical access hospitals and Maryland hospitals are also exempt from the ASP payment system.

 In addition to Medicare's payment for a drug, Medicare makes an additional, separate payment to the physician or hospital for administering the drug (that is, for the act of injecting or infusing the product into the patient).
 The drug administration payment rates are determined under the physician fee schedule or OPPS, depending on the location of the service.
 Medicare also pays a dispensing or supplying fee to pharmacies or other suppliers that dispense beneficiaries' inhalation drugs and oral anticancer, oral antiemetic, and immunosuppressive drugs.
-In addition, Medicare pays a furnishing fee to providers of clotting factor.
-For Part B-covered home infusion drugs, Medicare makes a separate payment for the infusion pump and related supplies.
+In addition, Medicare pays a furnishing fee to providers of clotting factor products.
+For Part B-covered home infusion drugs, Medicare makes a separate payment to the supplier for the infusion pump and related supplies.
 Medicare also pays for nurse visits and other professional services associated with the provision of Part B-covered home infusion drugs.

-Beginning January 1, 2023, the IRA requires manufacturers of Part B single-source drugs, biologics, and biosimilars to pay Medicare a rebate if the ASP for their product grows faster than inflation.8 For products that incur a rebate, beginning April 2023, cost sharing is based on the inflation-adjusted ASP.
+Beginning January 1, 2023, manufacturers of Part B single-source drugs, biologics, and biosimilars are required to pay Medicare a rebate if the ASP for their product grows faster than inflation.
+For products that incur a rebate, beginning April 2023, cost sharing is based on the inflation-adjusted ASP.